Nexmo/station/README.md

 COVERAGE=1 bundle exec rspec
 ```

 This will create a folder named `coverage`.
-Open `index.hml` in this folder to view coverage statistics
+Open `index.hml` in this folder to view coverage statistics.

 ## Running locally